 First and second year Child Psychiatry residents complete a rotation in the University of Florida Autism Program, one-half day per week (on Friday mornings).
 During this time, residents gain experience in the diagnosis and treatment of children and adolescents with autism and related developmental disorders.
 They also serve as a member of a multidisciplinary team and learn a systematic approach to the assessment and treatment of developmental disorders.
-An Autism Center of Excellence at the University of Florida is under development, and as this progresses, we expect interprofessional teamwork between child psychiatry, pediatrics, psychology and occupational therapy to increase.
+An Autism Center of Excellence called the Center for Autism and Neurodevelopment has recently opened at the University of Florida and we expect interprofessional teamwork between child psychiatry, pediatrics, psychology and occupational therapy to increase.

 A. Required one year rotation occurring in the first year at institution 1 and requires 10% of the resident’s time.
 During the second year, the fellows’ role with the Comprehensive Autism Program expands, but will consist of 10% time.

 C. Residents spend 2 hours for new evaluations which consist of patient observation/interview, family interview and interview of related staff, and review of standardized intake materials.
 All patients are staffed with the faculty.
 Residents attend also multidisciplinary treatment meetings.